89th Light Anti-Aircraft Regiment, Royal Artillery: Normandy

 As a follow-up formation for 'Overlord', 49th (WR) Division sailed on D Day (6 June 1944) and landed in Normandy on 12 June.
 The division was involved in some stiff fighting on 18 June but was committed to its first major action in the Battle of the Odon, beginning on 25 June after a weather delay.
 The task for 49th (WR) Division was to capture the Rauray Spur (Operation Martlet) as a preliminary to the main offensive by VIII Corps on 26 June (Operation Epsom).
 The infantry attacked at 04.15 through fields of crops with tank support behind a Creeping barrage and fought their way into Fontenay-le-Pesnel, but they had been disorganised by early morning mist, ran into fierce opposition, and although they held off a strong counter-attack, they ended the day about 1 mi short of Rauray.
 The division made little more progress next day, but tanks secured a toehold on the spur by the end of the day.
 The division held onto the spur during another Panzer attack on 1 July, after which the battle died down.

 21st Army Group slogged its way forward through the Bocage country.
 On 16 July, 49th (WR) Division took Vendes as part of Operation Greenline.
 Since the Allies had achieved air superiority over the beachhead, there was little call for AA defence, and AA units became increasingly used to supplement the divisional artillery to support ground operations.
 LAA units fired tracer to guide night attacks onto their objectives, and the Bofors guns were much in demand for infantry support.
-They could give useful close-range fire to help infantry working from cover to cover in the bocage; its rapid fire was good for suppressing enemy heavy weapons, the 40 mm round's sensitive percussion fuze providing an airburst effect among trees.
+They could give useful close-range fire to help infantry working from cover to cover in the bocage; its rapid fire was good for suppressing enemy heavy weapons, the 40mm round's sensitive percussion fuze providing an airburst effect among trees.
 It was also used for 'bunker-busting', though the lack of protection made the gun detachment vulnerable to return fire.
-LAA units also provided 'refuge strips' for Air Observation Post aircraft spotting for the field guns: a Bofors troop deployed with Local Warning radar and ground observers could alert the pilot to the presence of enemy aircraft and provide protection for him.
+LAA units also provided 'refuge strips' for air observation post aircraft spotting for the field guns: a Bofors troop deployed with Local Warning radar and ground observers could alert the pilot to the presence of enemy aircraft and provide protection for him.